Chicken and Wild Rice Soup – Panera copycat recipe! Quick, easy, and kid-approved! You may want to double the recipe – it’s that good!

 Because why not stir in a little heavy cream?!

 Definitely double it if you are feeding more than a few people or want some leftovers.
-It doesn’t make a ton but it does reheat really well.
-It would be perfect for making a big batch on the weekend and taking it for lunch all week long.
+I’m even going to consider tripling it if I can find a pot big enough.
+It reheats really well so it would be perfect for making a big batch on the weekend and taking it for lunch all week long.

 Chicken and Wild Rice Soup - Panera copycat recipe!
 This recipe is so easy!Click To Tweet